webrecorder/kubecaptures-backend/README.md

-## permafact-server
+## KubeCaptures Backend

-This repository contains an experimental, Kubernetes-native browser capture implementation.
+This repository contains an extension of the [Browserkube](https://github.com/webrecorder/browserkube) system, designed for an on-demand, single-url capture service.
+This project is created in collaboration with [Perma.cc](https://perma.cc) team at [Harvard LIL](https://github.com/harvard-lil)

 Requirements:
 - A kubernetes cluster, accessible via `kubectl`